srranaivo/srranaivo/README.md

 ### Hi 👋 I'm Sophie and I'm a junior fullstack developer
-<p> :pill: Nurse by training :syringe: and enthusiastic about the huge possibilities given by new technologies, I decided to train myself in computer science (Paris VIII University) and coding (Le Wagon COding Bootcamp Lausanne) :computer:.</p>
+<p> :pill: Nurse by training :syringe: and enthusiastic about the huge possibilities given by new technologies, I decided to train myself in computer science (Paris VIII University) and coding (Le Wagon Coding Bootcamp Lausanne) :computer:.</p>

 <p> I learned: </p>